 Part of owning a home is knowing how to protect it with insurance.
-Not all home insurance policies are created equal, after all, and it is important to know the ins and outs of your home and the dangers it faces so that you can get the best policy.
+Not all home insurance policies are created equal, after all, and it is important to know the ins and outs of your home and the dangers it faces when exploring the insurance options available.

 While every home is different, there are a few common claims that occur each year regarding home insurance.
 Understanding these common claims and how to prevent them can help you save money and stress.